How to Lead and Manage Through Change and Uncertainty

 During times of uncertainty and change, those leaders and organizations who succeed tend to be able to embrace change as an opportunity to create a new vision and strategy, improve processes, seek new markets, identify areas for greater profitability, viewing change as an opportunity to learn and evolve.
 Such leaders and companies will often buck the trend and witness increased productivity, improved employee engagement, with a renewed sense of pride and ownership.

-With any change, such as an organizational restructure, managers should try to explain options and empower team members to problem solve.
-Individuals working internationally or in virtual teams may now require more clarity on their roles and responsibilities to understand how their daily tasks and projects contribute to the overall vision and strategy.
+With any change, such as an organizational restructure or M and A, managers should try to explain options and empower team members to problem solve.
+Individuals working internationally or in hybrid teams may now require more clarity on their roles and responsibilities to understand how their daily tasks and projects contribute to the overall vision and strategy.
 In order to keep teams engaged, short term tactics and objectives should be set, creating a sense of urgency, as well as asking for patience until the future becomes clearer.
-Business leaders are being forced to become even more proactive, seize the initiative, and be highly innovative in order to survive the economic and political uncertainty and try to embrace the further upcoming changes.
+Business leaders are being forced to become even more proactive, seize the initiative, and be highly innovative in order to survive the economic and political uncertainty and try to embrace further upcoming changes.

 Leading not just Managing Change